hugol-v/hugol-v.github.io/_research/rmt.md

 Random matrix theory is one of my main research interests.
 I am interested in a wide range of topics within the field, including the study of spiked models and phase transitions, universality phenomena and the application of random matrix theory to data science.
 I have explored a multitude of techniques within the field, such as leave-one-out approaches, leveraging free operator-valued theory, utilizing concentration inequalities, and using Stein’s method.

-Currently, my focus lies in extending the framework of the matrix Dyson equation to account for correlated linearizations, also known as pencils, of random matrices.
-The objective is to derive anisotropic global laws for the pseudo-resolvent of linearizations with general correlation structure.
+During my master's degree, my focus was on extending the framework of the matrix Dyson equation to account for correlated linearizations, also known as pencils, of random matrices.
+The objective was to derive anisotropic global laws for the pseudo-resolvent of these linearizations with a general correlation structure.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">